-- A. The Group recognized net gain (shown as "Other gains and losses") on financial assets mandatorily measured at fair value amounting to \$35,260 and \$2,415 for the years ended December 31, 2021 and 2020, respectively. - B. The Group entered into contracts relating to derivative financial assets and liabilities which were not accounted for under hedge accounting.
+- A. The Group recognized net gain (shown as "Other gains and losses") on financial assets mandatorily measured at fair value amounting to \$110,795 and \$35,260 for the years ended December 31, 2022 and 2021, respectively. - B. The Group entered into contracts relating to derivative financial liabilities which were not accounted for under hedge accounting.
 The information is listed below: